Can An Employee Be Sued or Just the Employer?

 The motion judge held that the claim against the individual defendants did not disclose a reasonable cause of action because “the general rule remains that employees are not liable for what they do within the scope of their authority and on behalf of their corporation”.
 Respectfully, the general rule is the opposite.
 As Justice McLachlin said succinctly in London Drugs Ltd. v.
 Kuehne & Nagel International Ltd., 1992 CanLII 41 (SCC), 3 S.C.R.
 299. “It has always been accepted that a plaintiff has the right to sue the person who was negligent, regardless of whether the employee was working for someone else or not.”
 Put in the negative, there is no general rule in Canada that an employee acting in the course of her employment cannot be sued personally for breaching a duty of care owed to a customer.

 In the past, per the ADGA Systems International Limited v.
 Valcom Ltd., 1999 CanLII 1527 decision, the Court of Appeal said essentially the same thing; however, it seems that within the twenty page ADGA decision, which explained various principles such as the Said v.
 Butt exception, among other things, the primary point frequently became lost.
-With the Sataur case, the legal community now has a clear and succinct and short, just two-page, answer confirming that personal liability for negligence does exist without a 'free pass'.
+With the Sataur case, the legal community now has a clear and succinct and short, just two-page, answer confirming that personal liability for negligence does exist.

 Insurance Coverage For Employee Negligence